What Should I Do to Prepare For Laser Eye Surgery?

 - If you are travelling far, you may find it more convenient to arrange local accommodation.
 We are happy to help you arrange this.

 - Avoid alcohol 24 hours before and 48 hours after your surgery as this tends to dehydrate your eyes.
+For more information you can read this useful guide.

 - Please do not bring young children or infants or pet iguana with you to the clinic.